chenziqiao/course-info/final_exam_review/lecturenotes.md

 they are physically organized differently on disk.
 While traditional RDBMSs keep *rows* together on disk, columnar databases keep *columns* together.

+His slide #16 is a good vizualization of this.

-This means that queries which look at a single column across thousands or millions of rows can run very quickly.
+What it means is that queries which look at a single column across thousands or millions of rows can run very quickly.
 That kind of query is uncommon in transactional systems, but very common in analytical systems like data warehouses.